ndphillips/FFTrees/README.md

 1.1.9

+- `predict.FFTrees()` now returns a vector of predictions for a specific tree rather than creating an entirely new FFTrees object.

 - You can now plot cue accuracies within the `plot.FFTrees()` function by including the `plot.FFTrees(what = 'cues')` argument.

 - Cosmetic changes to `plot.FFTrees()` (e.g.; gray levels, more distinct classification balls)